AI-Club-IIST/Session1/README.md

 Welcome to this repository!
 This README provides an overview of the work and research focused on Supply Chain Management (SCM), Supply Chain Analytics (SCA), and various optimization techniques.
 Below is a summary of the key areas, including the methods used, problem-solving approaches, and the general workflow for projects.

-## Key Topics in Supply Chain Management and Analytics
+## Key Topics in Supply Chain Optimization and Analytics

 ### 1. **Optimization Techniques in Supply Chain Design**
    - Focus on procurement, logistics, and inventory management.